oemof/tespy/doc/using_tespy.rst

  * enthalpy* (h),
  * temperature* (T),
  * vapour mass fraction for pure fluids (x),
+ * temperature difference to boiling point for pure fluids (Td_bp),
+ * fluids state for pure fluids (state='l' for liquid or state='g' for gaseous),
  * a fluid vector (fluid) and
  * a balance closer for the fluid vector (fluid_balance).

-All parameters but the fluid vector have to be numeric values.
+All parameters but the fluid vector, state and balance have to be numeric values.
 The fluid vector has to be specified as dictonary, see the example below.
-The parameter :code:`fluid_balance` can only be :code:`True` or :code:`False`.
+The parameter :code:`fluid_balance` can only be :code:`True` or :code:`False`, the parameter :code:`state` can only be :code:`'l'` (liquid) or :code:`'g'` (gaseous).
 For the properties marked with * it is possible to use references instead of numeric values.
 This can be used for example if you want to have the pressure in two parts of your network related in a specific way but you do not know the values prior to the plant simulation.

 .. code-block:: python